-In the case where a currently registered mining surveyor has a restriction on their registration, either limiting activity to open cut, underground coal, underground metalliferous or any combination of the areas, an oral assessment will be required to be successfully completed to have the area of restriction removed from their registration.
+In the case where a currently registered mining surveyor has a restriction on their registration, either limiting activity to open cut or underground metalliferous, the unrestricted written examination and oral assessment will be required to be successfully completed to have the area of restriction removed from their registration.

-11. Approved projects for mining surveying
+12. Approved projects for mining surveying